-However you enjoy your biscotti, soft or crisp enough to dunk, you can use this recipe, as the baking time and thickness determines how crisp or soft your cookie is.
-I made one batch thick so that it would be softer, how I like them; and the other only 1/2″ high and baked longer for a more toasted biscotti, how my husband likes them.
+However you enjoy your biscotti, soft, or crisp enough to dunk, you can use this recipe, as the baking time and thickness determines how crisp or soft your cookie is.
+I made one batch thick so that it would be softer, how I like them and the other only 1/2-inch high and baked them longer for a more toasted biscotti, how my husband likes them.

 Gluten free biscotti that tastes just like the real ones!

-- 2 Tablespoons pure extract (almond, lemon, anise, coffee, etc.)
+- 2 tablespoons pure extract (almond, lemon, anise or coffee)

 - 1 teaspoon pure vanilla extract